 Crime scene investigators, however, must train constantly to keep abreast of new techniques in evidence recognition, recovery and proper collection.
 Most crime scene generalists and CSI investigators are recruited from the Patrol Division.

-For additional information please contact Sergeant Oscar Cantu at 972-412-6184 or by Email.
+For additional information please contact Lieutenant Oscar Cantu at 972-412-6184 or by Email.